grahamcousens/characterization-of-odor-evoked-neural-activity-in-the-olfactory-peduncle/README.md

 Notes on matlab code:

 Matlab code branches from "run.m", and the data directory must be set in Line 4.
-Analysis windows referenced to odor onset and analysis bin size are specified in Line 8.
-Default selects an 8 sec interval centered on odor onset with a 4 sec bin size.
+Analysis windows referenced to odor onset and analysis bin size are specified in Line 8 - default selects an 8 sec interval centered on odor onset with a 4 sec bin size.
-Cell selection is specified in Line 14.
-Default selects all cells. create_spontaneous returns mean interspike intervals and coefficients of variation. create_psth returns binned raw spike counts. create_phases returns the distribution of binned spikes relative to respiration phase, along with population vector for each cell.
+Cell selection is specified in Line 14 - default selects all cells. create_spontaneous returns mean interspike intervals and coefficients of variation for selected cells. create_psth returns binned raw spike counts. create_phases returns the distribution of binned spikes relative to respiration phase, along with population vector for each cell.